mayozoz/mayozoz.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Mason Miller is a student studying computer science at the University of Michigan in Ann Arbor.
+His academic interests include operating systems, distributed systems, and networking.
+He conducts operating systems research with The Ordered Systems Lab, aiming to enhance performance and efficiency in system-level programming.